6 hours, up to 15 attendees.

 This session is ideal for developers or operational people who want to know more about using automation tools, how to do it securely, and how to understand and work with the culture of their organisation.

-This session is limited to between 6 and 12 participants, and runs for 8 hours.
+This session is limited to between 6 and 15 participants, and runs for 6 hours (including lunch and breaks).